FREE SHIPPING on orders of $85 or more

 Where did the Spanish Barrier family come from?
 What is the Spanish Barrier family crest and coat of arms?
 When did the Barrier family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Barrier family history?Noble surnames, such as Barrier, evoke images of the ancient homeland of the Spanish people.
-The original bearer of the name Barrier, which is a local surname, once lived, held land, or was born in the beautiful country of Spain.
-In Spain, hereditary surnames were adopted according to fairly general rules and, during the late Middle Ages, names that were derived from localities became increasingly widespread.
+The original bearer of the name Barrier, which is a local surname, once lived, held land, or was born in Spain.
 Local names originally denoted the proprietorship of the village or estate.
-Many Spanish local names reflect Arabic words or place names because Spain was conquered and ruled by the Muslim Moors from the 8th to 12th centuries.
-The Barrier family originally lived beside a gate or fence.
-The surname Barrier originally derived from the Spanish word Barrera which referred to a barrier.
+The surname Barrier originally derived from the Spanish word Barrera which referred to a barrier and denoted that the family originally lived beside a gate or fence.

 Spelling variations of this family name include: Barrios, de Barrios, Barrio, de Barrio, Barro, Barros, de Barros, Barroso, Barrera, de Barrera, de la Barrera, Barreda, de Barreda, Barral, Barreto, Barrientos and many more.